zhiyiYo/Groove/README.md

 - [zhiyiYo/PyQt-Frameless-Window](https://github.com/zhiyiYo/PyQt-Frameless-Window)：A cross-platform frameless window based on pyqt5, support Win32, Linux and macOS.
 - [zhiyiYo/PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets)：A fluent design widgets library based on PyQt5
 - [jsmolka/egg-player](https://github.com/jsmolka/egg-player)：A Groove Music like music player.
 The code of this repo is very elegant.

+## License
+Groove is licensed under GPLv3 for non-commercial usage.

+Copyright © 2020 by zhiyiYo.

+> *Attention*
+>
+> This software is only for learning and communication, the songs' and playlists' copyright belongs to each music platform.